tupui/scipy/joss_qmc/paper.md

 QMC methods where added to SciPy [@virtanen2020scipy] after an extensive review and discussion period [@scipy2021qmc] that lead to a great collaboration between SciPy's maintainers and renown researchers in the field.

+The following set of features is currently available:

+- Sobol' and Halton sequences (scrambled and unscrambled),
+- Latin Hypercube Sampling (centred, optimized on $C^2$, orthogonal),
+- Poisson disk,
+- Multinomial and multivariate normal,
+- Discrepancy measures ($C^2$, wrap around, star-$L_2$, mixed),
+- Optimize a sample using $C^2$ or Lloyd-Max iterations,
+- Scaling utilities,
+- Fast numerical inverse methods to sample arbitrary distributions with QMC.

 Before the release of SciPy 1.7.0, the need for these functions was partially met in the scientific Python ecosystem by tutorials (e.g. blog posts)